 Sharon Mills Draper is an American children’s writer, professional educator, and the 1997 National Teacher of the Year.
 She is a five-time winner of the Coretta Scott King Award for books about the young and adolescent African-American experience.
 She is known for her Hazelwood and Jericho series, Copper Sun, Double Dutch, Out of My Mind and Romiette and Julio.

-Ralph Waldo Ellison was an American novelist, literary critic, and scholar best known for his novel Invisible Man, which won the National Book Award in 1953.
+Ralph Ellison was an American writer, literary critic, and scholar best known for his novel Invisible Man, which won the National Book Award in 1953.
 He also wrote Shadow and Act , a collection of political, social, and critical essays, and Going to the Territory .
 The New York Times dubbed him “among the gods of America’s literary Parnassus.”
 A posthumous novel, Juneteenth, was published after being assembled from voluminous notes he left upon his death.

 Percival Everett is an American writer and Distinguished Professor of English at the University of Southern California.
 Life Everett lives in Los Angeles, California.
-Literary career While completing his AM degree at Brown University, Everett wrote his first novel, Suder , about Craig Suder, a Seattle Mariners third baseman in major league slump, both on and off the field.
+Literary career While completing his AM degree at Brown University, Everett wrote his first novel, Suder , about Craig Suder, a Seattle Mariners third baseman in a major league slump, both on and off the field.
 Everett’s second novel, Walk Me to the Distance , features veteran David Larson after his return from Vietnam.
-He becomes involved in a search for the developmentally disabled son of a sheep rancher in Slut’s Whole, Wyomin...
+Larson becomes involved in a search for the developmentally disabled son of a sheep rancher in Slut’s Whole, ...